cadenzaflow/cadenzaflow-docs-static/get-started/content/dmn/install.md

     name: "Download and Installation"
     parent: "get-started-dmn"
     identifier: "get-started-dmn-install"
-    pre: "Install the Camunda Platform and Camunda Modeler on your machine."
+    pre: "Install the CadenzaFlow Platform and CadenzaFlow Modeler on your machine."

 aliases: [/dmn11/install/]
 robotsdisallow: true
 ---

-First you need to set up your development environment and install the Camunda Platform and the Camunda Modeler.
+First you need to set up your development environment and install the CadenzaFlow Platform and the CadenzaFlow Modeler.

 # Prerequisites